 I compiled way too much information to share in one blog post.
 This blog post is already quite long, but there is still more I could share.
 If you want a copy of all my charts with prices and statistics, you are welcome to it!
 I compiled all my research into a 51 page ebook – with lots of detailed lists!

 - Master Price Comparison (with all 4 stores and their prices)

 - Best Places to Buy (Alphabetical)

 - Walmart Shopping List

 Just enter your email in the box below, and I’ll send you a download link to the whole pdf file right away!
 It will also add you to my weekly newsletter list, so I can share other money saving tips and findings with you!
-If you are already a subscriber, look for the link to arrive with your newsletter this week!

 So, are you as surprised as I am by this price comparison?
 How does this change your shopping habits?
 Will it change them at all?